- The highest level of membrane waterproofness - 20 000 mm

 - Windproof storm flap with magnetic fastening

-- Neoprene cuffs preventing water ingress, even when the hands are in water,
+- Waterproof neoprene inner cuffs to prevent water ingress, even when the hands are in the water

 - Special half-belt on the back to avoid clinging to branches while riding